Mattia Perin: International career

-With the Italy U17 he played as the first choice keeper in both the 2009 European U17 Championship, and the 2009 FIFA U-17 World Cup held in Nigeria.

-As a member of the Italy U19 team he took part as the backup goalkeeper at the 2010 European U19 Championship.

-He made his debut for the Italy U21 team on 11 August 2010, aged only 17, in a friendly match against Denmark.

-In 2011–12 season Perin played once for Italy under-21 Serie B representative team and twice for Italy national under-20 football team, both feeder teams of U21.

-Senior team

-Perin received his first call up for the Italian senior team by head coach Cesare Prandelli, for the friendly match against England held on 15 August 2012 in Bern; seven other new faces were in the squad.
-He was included in Prandelli's provisional 30-man squad ahead of 2014 FIFA World Cup in Brazil, and then confirmed in the 23-man squad as the third choice goalkeeper behind Gianluigi Buffon and Salvatore Sirigu.
-He became the youngest player of the squad and the only one who had no previous caps.
+Perin received his first call-up for the Italian senior team by head coach Cesare Prandelli, for the friendly match against England on 15 August 2012 in Bern.
+He was included in Prandelli's provisional 30-man squad ahead of 2014 FIFA World Cup in Brazil, and then confirmed in the 23-man squad as the third-choice goalkeeper behind Gianluigi Buffon and Salvatore Sirigu.
+Perin became the youngest player of the squad and the only one who had no previous caps.

-He made his debut with the national team on 18 November 2014, in a 1-0 friendly win against Albania, replacing Sirigu for the last 17 minutes at his club ground of the Stadio Luigi Ferraris.
-On 9 April 2016, he suffered an injury with Genoa in which he tore his anterior cruciate ligament and damaged his meniscus in his right knee, which would cause his absence as Italy's third goalkeeper at the UEFA Euro 2016.

-Perin made his first start on his second cap on 4 June 2018, a 1–1 friendly draw against the Netherlands in Turin.
+Perin made his debut with the national team on 18 November 2014, in a 1–0 victory against Albania, replacing Sirigu for the last 17 minutes at his club ground of the Stadio Luigi Ferraris.
+On 9 April 2016, he suffered an injury with Genoa in which he tore his anterior cruciate ligament and damaged his meniscus in his right knee, leading him to be excluded from Italy's squad at the UEFA Euro 2016.
+On 4 June 2018, Perin made his first start in his second appearance, a 1–1 friendly draw against the Netherlands in Turin.